emberjs/rfcs/text/0000-RouteInfo-Metadata.md

 #### Runtime Semantics

 - **Always** called before the `beforeModel` hook is called
-- **Maybe** be called more than once during a transition e.g. aborts, redirects.
+- **Maybe** called more than once during a transition e.g. aborts, redirects.

 ### `RouteInfo.metadata`